Great Lake Swimmers: History

-The band released two albums, Great Lake Swimmers in 2003 and Bodies and Minds in 2005, on the independent label (weewerk) before signing to the larger Nettwerk in 2007.
+The band released two albums, Great Lake Swimmers in 2003 and Bodies and Minds in 2005, on the independent label (Weewerk) before signing to the larger Nettwerk in 2007.

-The band released its third full-length album, Ongiara, on March 27, 2007 in Canada and in May for the rest of the world.
-Although signing to Nettwerk early in 2007, Great Lake Swimmers continue to be managed by (weewerk).
+The band released its third full-length album, Ongiara, on March 27, 2007, in Canada and in May for the rest of the world.
+Although signing to Nettwerk early in 2007, Great Lake Swimmers continue to be managed by (Weewerk).
 In September 2007, (weewerk) released a limited edition vinyl version of Ongiara.
 It was available in Australia through native indie label Speak N Spell.

 Their fourth album, Lost Channels, was released on March 31, 2009.
 It was shortlisted for the 2009 Polaris Music Prize, and was nominated for a Juno Award, in the category of Roots & Traditional Album of the Year – Group, and a Canadian Folk Music Award.

-In 2009 Great Lake Swimmers took part in an interactive documentary series called City Sonic.
+In 2009, Great Lake Swimmers took part in an interactive documentary series called City Sonic.
 The series, which featured 20 Toronto artists, had Tony Dekker talk about his daily underground commute along Toronto’s subway system.
 In 2011, Dekker participated in the documentary series National Parks Project, visiting Cape Breton Highlands National Park in Nova Scotia with filmmaker Keith Behrman and musicians Daniela Gesundheit and Old Man Luedecke.

 The band's fifth studio album, New Wild Everywhere, was released on April 3, 2012.
 The band also composed an instrumental soundtrack for photographer Ian Coristine's One in a Thousand, an e-book of photography from the Thousand Islands region of Ontario, also released in April 2012.

 Dekker released a solo album, Prayer of the Woods, in October 2013.
 The album includes eight original songs as well as covers of Gordon Lightfoot's "Carefree Highway" and Human Sexual Response's "Land of the Glass Pinecones".
-In 2014 he followed up with Sings 10 Years of Zunior, an album of covers of other Canadian artists — including Old Man Luedecke, Chad VanGaalen, Christine Fellows, Ohbijou, Rae Spoon, Matt Mays, Martin Tielli, Jennifer Castle and Cadence Weapon — released to mark the 10th anniversary of Canadian web music store Zunior.
+In 2014, he followed up with Sings 10 Years of Zunior, an album of covers of other Canadian artists — including Old Man Luedecke, Chad VanGaalen, Christine Fellows, Ohbijou, Rae Spoon, Matt Mays, Martin Tielli, Jennifer Castle and Cadence Weapon — released to mark the 10th anniversary of Canadian web music store Zunior.

 The sixth studio album by the full band, A Forest of Arms, was released on April 21, 2015.
-In 2017 they followed up with the Christmas-themed EP They Don't Make Them Like That Anymore.
+In 2017, they followed up with the Christmas-themed EP They Don't Make Them Like That Anymore.

 In February 2018, the band released the single "Falling Apart"/"The Talking Wind", as an advance preview of the forthcoming album The Waves, the Wake.

-Their eighth album, Uncertain Country, is slated for release April 28, 2023.
+Their eighth album, Uncertain Country, was released on April 28, 2023.
+In 2024, they appeared on several tracks from Abigail Lapell's album Anniversary.

+Their ninth album, Caught Light, is slated for release in October 2025.